opil/documentation/docs/admin/OPIL/opil_server.md

 ## Check prerequisites

-- Computer with Linux-based operating with docker and docker-compose installed.
+- Computer with Linux-based operating system with docker and docker-compose installed.
 - You know the IP-address of your system.
 Write it down as you will need  it later in this guide.
-This will be referred as `<ip-address>` from now on.
+This will be referred to as `<ip-address>` from now on.
 - The following PNG image: [demo_map.png](files/demo_map.png)
 - You must be familiar with Linux-based operating systems on a basic level to execute commands and edit files.
 - You have read the [introduction](../../start/index.md) and [deployment](../../start/deployment.md) pages and are familiar with the basic concepts of OPIL and the purpose of each OPIL module.
+- If you wish to test your installation with a simulated layout and robots, a computer with Windows operating system with Visual Components installed.

 ## Verify docker environment

 In this step, you will verify that your `docker` environment is running and that it is not out of date.
-If you know that you do not have a `docker` environment set up, start with the "Updating and troubleshooting" section below.
+If you know that you do not have a `docker` environment set up, start with the "Troubleshooting and updating" section below.
 Please note that both `docker` and `docker-compose` are required to follow this guide.

 First, check the `docker` version by executing command: